chrisvwx/LLLplus.jl/README.md

 Each function contains documentation and examples available via Julia's built-in documentation system, for example with `?lll`.
-Documentation for all functions is available on [pkg.julialang.org](https://pkg.julialang.org/docs/LLLplus/).
+Documentation for all functions is [available](https://christianpeel.github.io/LLLplus.jl/dev).
 A tutorial notebook is found in the [`docs`](docs/LLLplusTutorial.ipynb) directory or on [nbviewer](https://nbviewer.jupyter.org/github/christianpeel/LLLplus.jl/blob/master/docs/LLLplusTutorial.ipynb).